Honda HR-V (2015 – 2021) Review

 Honda HR-V (2015 – 2021) At A Glance

-The UK range is a simple one.
-The diesel option is the 1.6-litre i-DTEC – also found in the Civic and CR-V – which is powerful, smooth and on paper returns mid-50s mpg - a figure readers regularly beat, according to our Real MPG data.
+The UK range was a simple one.
+The diesel option is the 1.6-litre i-DTEC – also found in the Honda Civic and the Honda CR-V – which is powerful, smooth and on paper returns mpg in the mid-50s, a figure readers regularly beat, according to our Real MPG data.
 Impressive for a car of this size.

-Petrol power is a 1.5-litre with or without a turbo.
+Petrol power comes via a 1.5-litre engine with or without a turbo.
 The standard 1.5 i-VTEC is available with a manual or CVT automatic gearbox and will suit most buyers with its satisfactory performance and early-40s mpg fuel economy.

-Practicality comes in the form of a generous 470-litre boot and the clever ‘magic seats’ from the Jazz, which have been its signature since it was first launched in 2002.
+Practicality comes in the form of a generous 470-litre boot and the clever ‘magic seats’ from the Honda Jazz, which have been its signature since it was first launched in 2002.
 Why magic?
-They fold flat like normal cars and also split, but you can also lift and secure the seat squabs themselves, freeing up space for all items like plants.
+They fold flat like those in normal cars and split, too, but you can also lift and secure the seat squabs themselves, freeing up space for tall items like plants.

-In the UK, the HR-V is only available with front-wheel drive.
-This will be fine for the majority of buyers, but those wanting to tackle unmade roads and farm tracks will need to look elsewhere.
+In the UK, the Honda HR-V was only available with front-wheel drive.
+This will be fine for the majority of buyers, but those wanting to tackle unmade roads and farm tracks will be better served by a Suzuki Vitara.